MustafaSamedYeyin/MustafaSamedYeyin/README.md

   </div>

   ## I love to try difrent linux distors.
-  ## Can not give up windows 10 because Visual Studio.
+  ## I can not give up windows 10 because of Visual Studio.
 </div>